landportal/landbook-importers/LandMatrixExtractor/README.rst

 :35: Total hectares in Non-food agricultural commodities (Agriculture) deals

-:20: Total number of Agriunspecified (Agriculture) deals :36:Total hectares in Agriunspecified (Agriculture) deals
+:20: Total number of Agriunspecified (Agriculture) deals
+:36: Total hectares in Agriunspecified (Agriculture) deals

 :21: Total number of For wood and fibre (Forestry) deals
 :37: Total hectares in For wood and fibre (Forestry) deals